Download your FREE Business Idea Starter Kit to get your business started NOW:

 By niching this way it is about how you present yourself to your ideal client

-Rather than looking for a thin slice of the market that has never been done approached before which is really narrow and potentially high risk I prefer choosing a broader niche that you can see works by the fact that other people are making money with it and then putting your own twist, your own messaging, your own differentiation on it.
+Rather than looking for a thin slice of the market that has never been approached before, which is really narrow and potentially high risk, I prefer choosing a broader niche that you can see works by the fact that other people are making money with it and then putting your own twist, your own messaging, your own differentiation on it.